rekpero/rekpero/README.md

 -	🐎 Founder of [ArGo](https://argoapp.live).
 - 📍 Co-Founder, Frontend dev of [TerraMap](https://github.com/Terra-Maps).
 - 🔭 I’m an active Gitcoiner [Rekpero](https://gitcoin.co/rekpero)
-- 🤖 I'm currently working in a startup as a Full-Stack Developer.
+- 🤖 I'm currently working in a startup as a CTO in ArGo.
 - 🌱 I'm a web3/ Blockchain dev as well as a Frontend developer.